szelpe/booking-app-demo/data-generator/tasks.md

 - The total revenue generated from bookings.
 - The average duration of stays across all bookings.
 - The number of bookings per country.
-- The average revenue per booking.
+- The average revenue per night per hotel

 #### **4. Perform Advanced Aggregations**